 What should I do when selling a house because of divorce?

-One of the first things to do when deciding to sell up as a result of marriage breakdown is to get the property valued by an estate agent or surveyor.
+One of the first things to do when deciding to sell up as a result of a marriage breakdown is to get the property valued by an estate agent or surveyor.
 This valuation will be extremely important in terms of the overall financial settlement.

-If you have a joint mortgage, inform your mortgage lender about the situation straight away; any failure to meet mortgage payments can damage credit scores of both parties (eg making new mortgage applications more difficult) and can even lead to the house being repossessed.
+If you have a joint mortgage, inform your mortgage lender about the situation straight away; any failure to meet mortgage payments can damage the credit scores of both parties (eg making new mortgage applications more difficult) and can even lead to the house being repossessed.

 Should you sell your house before or after you have filed for divorce?